SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 `pip install pygetwindow`

-Then get the address of the keepMionecraftAlive.py file by right clicking on it and selecting *Copy as path* then go back to the Windows PowerShell and enter `python <the link you copied>` without the angle brackets.
+Then copy the path of the keepMionecraftAlive.py file you downloaded file by right clicking on it and selecting *Copy as path* then go back to the Windows PowerShell and enter `python <the path you copied>` without the angle brackets.
 Then the script should run in the terminal.

 ## How to Use the Script
 - Use torch placing mode if you are using a purely passive farm.